What can family and friends do to help?

-- Spend time with the bereaved person if that is what they want.
+- Spend time with the bereaved person if that is what they want

-- Do not be afraid to acknowledge the death.
+- Do not be afraid to acknowledge the death

-- Do not be afraid to talk openly about the person who has died.
+- Do not be afraid to talk openly about the person who has died

-- Recognise the pain underneath any expressed anger.
+- Recognise the pain underneath any expressed anger

-- A short note or a card can be much appreciated but long letters can be too much to cope with in the early days.
+- A short note or a card can be much appreciated but long letters can be too much to cope with in the early days

-- Be there if they need someone to talk to and let them know you are not afraid of tears or strong emotions.
+- Be there if they need someone to talk to and let them know you are not afraid of tears or strong emotions

-- Offer specific rather than general help.
+- Offer specific rather than general help

-- Offer to go out with them ‘shall we go out somewhere’ is much better than ‘you should get out more’.
+- Offer to go out with them ‘shall we go out somewhere’ is much better than ‘you should get out more

-- Invite the bereaved person along to events as you would have done before.
+- Invite the bereaved person along to events as you would have done before

-- Remember anniversaries and occasions, which can be particularly difficult times.
+- Remember anniversaries and occasions, which can be particularly difficult times

 - Remember the pain of bereavement does not go away after a few weeks or months, but can intensify and may run into years.
-The effects of bereavement may last a lifetime.
+The effects of bereavement may last a lifetime

-Comments to avoid when comforting the bereaved
+Comments to avoid when comforting people who have been bereaved

-- “Look at what you have to be thankful for.”
-They know they have things to be thankful for, but right now they are not important.
+- “Look at what you have to be thankful for” They know they have things to be thankful for, but right now they are not important

-- Statements that begin with “You should” or “You will.”
-These statements are too directive.
-Instead you could begin your comments with: “Have you thought about…” or “You might….”
+- Statements that begin with “You should” or “You will” These statements are too directive.
+Instead you could begin your comments with: “Have you thought about…” or “You might…”